|Dr Peter Williams|

 MBChB, DFFP, DCH, MRCGP

-I am married to lovely Lee and have lots of cats and a tortoise.
 I have a special interest in cancer and end of life care.
-I continue to work as a Macmillan GP for the local health community in a strategic role and teaching.'
+I continue to work as a Macmillan GP for the local health community in a strategic role and teaching.

 |Dr Izzy Clayson|